rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 ![Accuracy Test Wiring](wiring.png)

-After running pps-client on RPi-1 to at least a sequence count of 1200 to allow it to stabilize, the pulse-generator is started on RPi-1 with pulses at 100 usec and 900 usec with,
+After running pps-client on RPi-1 to at least a sequence count of 1200 to allow it to stabilize, the pulse-generator is started on RPi-1 with pulses at 100 μsec and 900 μsec with,

     RPi-1:~ $ sudo pulse-generator load-driver 23 25
     RPi-1:~ $ sudo pulse-generator -p 100000 900000 &